 Bonfire Night.
 All around the world, festive days like New Year’s Eve are celebrated with fireworks.

 But here in Britain, there is one night that is very special.
 It’s November the fifth, Bonfire Night, and I’m wrapped up warm for some autumn fun.
 Tonight’s the night for lighting bonfires and setting off fireworks.
-Here in Winchester, preparations for the celebrations are under way and tonight it’s all going to get very noisy!
 Food in Britain.
 Carmen: The Chinese introduced oriental food to Britain.

 But before the Chinese, immigrants from all around the world came to live in London.
 British people enjoy a huge range of food and flavours from other countries.
 This is Borough Market, London’s oldest food market.
 Today, you can find food here from all over the world.
 This is Italian cheese.
-Restaurants from all around the world can be found on most British high streets.
-But just what are the UK’s favourite dishes?
-On the Street: My favourite meal is Thai green curry.
-On the Street: One of my favourite meals is... cottage pie with peas.
 Boarding schools in the UK: Sport.
 Mr Alex McGrath: The wonderful thing about having children in the school is that we have time with them.

 I’m from Lithuania and this is my third year in the school.
 I’m in Year 11 right now.Robert: And for my music GCSE I have lessons three times a week and we study lots of different music from the Baroque era right until the world music.Ursule: For music, we’ve got two different teachers and one of the teachers teaches us erm, composition and the other one mainly teaches us er, the music history, and all the theory that we need to know for our exams.Teacher 1: And then, of course, we have excellent connections, through our long history of preparing students for university, to some of the top universities in the UK, and, increasingly, worldwide as well.Teacher 2: In terms of more formal feedback that supports them, we regularly assess their progress and offer them some targets to help them focus on things that they can improve in their work.

-This is London.
+This section is in advanced English and is only intended to be a guide, not to be taken too seriously!
 150 Years of The Tube.
 You are going to listen to a radio clip about the London Undergrounddo a comprehension activity Discuss Does your city have a metro or underground railway?